eclipse-keyple/keyple-website/content/learn/developer-guide/calypso-application.md

 ---
 title: Calypso application
-summary: How to develop an end-user application using the Calypso Card Extension.
+summary: How to develop an end-user application using the Calypso card extension add-on.
 type: book
 toc: true
 draft: false